 The Plunger Method

+The plunger method is a fantastic home remedy for clogged drains.
 Most households have a plunger somewhere in the bathroom.
 If you can’t find one in your home, they’re quite cheap at any local chain store.
 The plunger method works best with significant clogs.

 - First, be sure you have a cup-shaped plunger, not a flanged.
 Handheld and full-length plungers will both work.